The strength of Canada lies in our diversity. Our harmony comes from knowing that there is commonality within this diversity.

 Decades later, my boyfriend (now husband) brought me to meet his grandmother.
 She and I hit it off like best buds from the start.
 You would’ve thought we had known each other from long ago.
 And maybe we had.

 Over the years that I’d known her, she told me fascinating stories of growing up in Germany.
 She told me stories of the war; these ones would keep me up at night.
-(If I hadn’t already been a believer of Gandhi’s policy of non-violence, these surely would have turned me into one.)
 And then there was her personal heartbreak.
-By the time the Japananese would surrender to the Allies, she was a widow and a single mom.
+By the time the Japanese would surrender to the Allies, she was a widow and a single mom.
 There wasn’t much left to keep her in Germany so she got on a boat headed to Canada with her new husband and young son to carve a new life.
 They could have settled further west or up north where the mining industry was in need of workers.
 But they settled here in Montréal two decades before my family would do the same.
 Those early years were tough, she reminded me often.
 “Lots of immigrants coming from Europe, each with their own scars and wounds, being German meant it was tough to find work,” she’d told me.

 My husband remembers her best for her culinary skills.
 And rightfully so.
 On weekends when she was expecting her grandson over, she would head off early in the morning to Saint Lawrence Boulevard to buy fresh yeast from Saint Lawrence Bakery and cheeses and sausages among other delights from La Vieille Europe.
 Once home, she would prepare a feast for her only grandchild.